 Sending Mail to Groups

-Depending on the type of account you have, Cyrus or Exchange, different methods of sending mail to groups are available; details of each are included below.
+Depending on the type of account you have, Google Apps, Exchange, Cyrus, different methods of sending mail to groups are available; details of each are included below.

 - readers can join or cancel their "membership" to the list